Phase Transition of Degeneracy in Minor-Closed Families: Introduction

-Note that for any fixed graph class $\G$ and monotone graph property $\P$, the threshold $p_\G^\P$ is not unique, as multiplying to it any sufficiently small positive constant factor is again a threshold probability.
-However, there exists a function $f$ such that every threshold probability is $\Theta(f)$.\footnote{Definition \ref{def upper threshold} is also called the {\it crude} threshold in the literature.} That is, the order of $p_\G^\P$ is unique.
-The aim of this paper is to determine the order of $p_\G^\P$. \footnote{Item 1 from Definition \ref{def upper threshold} has been studied for example in \cite{GNS-threshold}.}

-It is an active line of research to determine the thresholds for various graph properties and the results are too rich to enumerate.
-Extensive research has been about $\bG(n,p)$ (see e.g. \cite{B-RGbook, JLR-RGbook,FK-RGbook}), and relatively less is known when the host graphs are other finite graphs.
-In the latter case, the known results tend to depend on special geometric or algebraic features of the host graphs such as being expanders or having spectral conditions.
-Even with these features, the proofs are already non-trivial (see e.g.\ \cite{Alon-percolation, CCHSS-phasetransition-cube, CHL-percolation}).
+In comparison to numerous results on thresholds for various graph properties on $\bG(n,p)$ (see e.g. \cite{B-RGbook,FK-RGbook, JLR-RGbook}), only few results are known when the host graphs are other graphs.
+In addition, these few known results tend to depend on the high density, such as in \cite{GNS-threshold}, or special geometric or spectral features, such as being expanders \cite{Alon-percolation} or being an $n$-dimensional cube \cite{CCHSS-phasetransition-cube}.

-In this paper, we study the phase transition when $\G$ is an arbitrary minor-closed family to complement the knowledge in this direction.
+In this paper, we complement the knowledge in this direction by considering the case when the host graphs belong to minor-closed families.
+Minor-closed families are classes of sparse graphs with a pure combinatorial property that generalizes a number of topological properties.

 A graph $H$ is a {\it minor} of another graph $G$ if $H$ is isomorphic to a graph that can be obtained from a subgraph of $G$ by contracting edges.
 A family $\G$ of graphs is {\it minor-closed} if every minor of any member of $\G$ belongs to $\G$.
 A minor-closed family is {\it proper} if it does not contain all graphs.

-Minor-closed families receive wide attention in graph theory and theoretical computer science.
-They come up naturally for topological reasons and various kinds of embeddability properties, and has close connection to algorithms and computational complexity.
-Even though many NP-hard problems in algorithmic graph theory become polynomial time solvable when restricted to minor-closed families, there are still many natural algorithmic problems which are hard even on proper minor-closed families.
-For example, deciding whether a planar graph is 3-colorable and whether a planar graph is 4-choosable are both NP-hard.
-Therefore, in any given minor-closed family, graphs are still required to be distinguished.
-The objective of this paper is to study the phase transitions for some fundamental property of graphs that leads to such a distinction.

-The main fundamental property $\P$ studied in this paper is degeneracy, which is known to closely relate to extremal graph theory and other graph properties such as the colorability.
-A graph $G$ is {\it $r$-degenerate} for some nonnegative integer $r$ if every subgraph of $G$ contains a vertex of degree at most $r$.
-Equivalently, a graph is not $r$-degenerate if and only if it contains a subgraph of minimum degree at least $r+1$.
-It can be easily shown that any $r$-degenerate graph has a proper $(r+1)$-coloring (in fact, is $(r+1)$-choosable) by a very simple greedy algorithm.
-This simple observation has been widely applied on graph coloring problems in the literature.
+Typical examples of minor-closed families include the class of planar graphs (and more generally, the class of graphs embeddable in a fixed surface), the class of linkless embeddable graphs, and the class of knotless embeddable graphs.